gasperjw/CovidVaccineSentAnyl/README.md

 Kaiser Family Foundation 2021 Monthly Vaccine Monitor Question we focused on: “Have you personally received the COVID-19 vaccine or not?”
 Chosen because sample size is consistent, source is credible and the method measures actions regarding subject

 ![Screen Shot 2022-08-09 at 6 23 38 PM](https://user-images.githubusercontent.com/94769763/183778436-ba1ad52d-7b41-40b0-b310-ba301fe11e5f.png)

 Public polling data tells us that people against the vaccine are in the minority, however Twitter data with weight tells us that it’s closer to a 50/50 split.
 Twitter data without weight tells us a majority are against.

+## Final Thoughts

+This was my first project ever using machine learning and I chose NLP...
+If I were to do this project again, I would have a completely different stragety, use completely different libraries, and even use a different topic.
+However, I am happy with what I was able to acomplish in a week through self learning and mentorship.

 ## Other Research